 In His last address to the Father, Jesus again quotes from a Psalm of David (Psalms 31:5).
 Jesus commits His spirit to the Father.
 The greek word translated as commit (G3908) means to place alongside, that is, present; by implication to deposit (as a trust or for protection).
 From the beginning to the end of His sacrifice on the cross, Jesus trusts the Father.

 Mary, surrounded by family, stood near the cross of Jesus.
 If only she could rescue him, or at least ease his pain.
 How could it be that her son would suffer in this manner, sentenced to death by the people he came to redeem?
 She uttered no words.
-Was she mute by the horror of her son’s condition or silent in reverence for the Son of God?
+Was she mute by the horror of her son’s condition or silent in reverence of the Son of God?
 Did the words of Simeon, spoken shortly after she gave birth to Jesus, come to mind?

 “. . . a sword will pierce even your own soul — to the end that the thoughts from many hearts may be revealed.”
 Luke 2:35